ksator/junos_monitoring_with_healthbot/README.md

 ### About healthbot

-You can use Heathbot to:
+You can use Healthbot to:
  - collect data from the network
  - store the data collected
  - process the data collected